Perri (novel)

 Perri: The Youth of a Squirrel (German: Die Jugend des Eichhörnchens Perri) is a 1938 novel by Felix Salten, author of the 1923 novel Bambi, a Life in the Woods, and is a followup to that book.
 Its title character is a Eurasian red squirrel.
 Bambi makes a brief appearance in Perri.

-The novel was first published in English translation in 1938 because the German-language edition printed in Vienna was confiscated and destroyed by the Nazis in 1938.
-Only in 1942 the book appeared in German language, published by Albert Müller in Zürich, illustrated by Hans Bertle.
+The novel was first published in English translation in 1938 because the first German-language edition printed in Vienna was confiscated and destroyed by the Nazis in 1938.
+In 1942 the German language version was fully published by Albert Müller in Zürich, illustrated by Hans Bertle.
 Before a successful German-language release, the book was translated also into Hungarian in 1938, into Danish in 1939 and into Swedish in 1940; a French translation followed in 1943, a Slovak one in 1947 and a Dutch one in 1952.

 In 1957, Walt Disney adapted it into a True Life Fantasy of the same name.